-space $\mathbb{R}^n$ is called the "latent space".
-Fig. 3.1 shows a schematic representation of the general setting of DGMs with inversion where (a) and (c) show an ambient space with N = 3 and a latent space with n = 2.
+a high-dimensional space $\mathbb{R}^N$ , the probability distribution $p(\mathbf{z})$ is defined in a lowdimensional space $\mathbb{R}^n$ .
+The space $\mathbb{R}^N$ is often referred to as "ambient space" while the space $\mathbb{R}^n$ is called the "latent space".
+Fig. 3.1 a,c shows a schematic representation where the dimensionality of the ambient space is of the general setting of DGMs with inversion where (a) and (c) show an ambient space with N = 3 and the one of the latent space is a latent space with n = 2.
 A typical application of DGMs is the generation of images (see e.g. Kingma and Welling, 2014; Goodfellow et al., 2014) for which the ambient space is just the pixel space.
 Gridded representations of subsurface models may be seen as two- or three-dimensional images of the subsurface.

 The underlying assumption in DGMs is that real-world data are generally structured in their high-dimensional ambient space $\mathbb{R}^N$ and therefore have an intrinsic lower dimensionality-such assumption is known in machine learning literature as the manifold hypothesis (Fefferman et al., 2016) because it states that high-dimensional data usually lie on (or lie close to) a lower-dimensional manifold $\mathcal{M} \subset \mathbb{R}^N$ .
-For instance, when studying a subsurface region it is usually assumed that geological processes gave it certain degree of structure then, to allow for a flexible base on which to represent the distribution of the different subsurface materials, the region is usually divided in homogeneous pixels (or cells).
+For instance, when studying a subsurface region it is usually assumed that geological processes gave it certain degree of structure then, to allow for a flexible base on which to represent the distribution of the different subsurface materials, the region is usually divided in homogeneous pixels (or cells)within each of which the material is assumed to be homogeneous.
 Such gridded representation "lives" in the high-dimensional pixel space (the ambient space) but since it has some structure there should be a lower dimensional space (the latent space) where the same distribution of subsurface materials might be represented.
 Technically, while both the latent space $\mathbb{R}^n$ and the manifold $\mathcal{M}$ are usually low-dimensional, they may differ in dimensionality and/or the manifold may only occupy a certain portion of the latent space (e.g. the shaded region in Fig. 3.1c).
 Manifolds are geometrical objects that have a topology and a curvature.
 A topology is the structure of a geometrical object that is preserved under continuous deformations (e.g. stretching or bending).
 In other words, when a non-continuous operation such as gluing or tearing occurs the topology of the object changes.
 These changes may be described in terms of different topological properties such as compactness, connectedness and simple-connectedness.
 In this work, the concept of curvature is used to state that in general one starts with a "flat" domain in the latent space and then one has to curve it to fit the real manifold.
 In this way, the concept helps to understand where part of the nonlinearity of the generative function comes from.
 While formal definitions of curvature exist (e.g. Riemannian curvature as applied to smooth manifolds) they are not used in this work.